IB Primary Years Programme

 - Contribute to the successful implementation of the programme

-Teachers at Indus use a wide range of assessment strategies to collect information on each of the elements represented in the above mentioned written curriculum.
+At Indus International School Bangalore, learning is a continuous journey.
+The teachers, for their part, use a wide range of assessment strategies to collect information on each element of the written curriculum.

 Transition into International Baccalaureate Middle Years Programme (IB MYP)

-In the final year of the PYP, students, carry out an extended, in-depth, collaborative project known as the PYP exhibition.
+In the final year of the PYP, students collaborate to carry out an extended, in-depth, collaborative project known as the PYP exhibition.

-The exhibition represents a unique and significant opportunity for students to exhibit the attributes developed throughout their engagement with the PYP, providing students with a wonderful opportunity to celebrate the transition into the Middle Years Programme.
+The exhibition represents a unique and significant opportunity for students to exhibit the attributes developed through the PYP and an opportunity to celebrate their transition into the Middle Years Programme.

 - The International Baccalaureate (IB) Primary Years Programme (PYP) was introduced in 1997.

 - It followed the introduction of the Middle Years Programme (MYP) and the Diploma Programme (DP) – established respectively in 1994 and 1968.